corda/corda/.github/PULL_REQUEST_TEMPLATE.md

 ## PR Checklist

 1. Ensure you have done any relevant automated and manual testing.
-2. Add your changes to the changelog.
+2. Add your changes to `docs/src/changelog.rst`
-3. Update any documentation relating to your changes.
+3. Update any documentation in `docs/src` relating to your changes.
+4. If you are contributing for the first time please read the agreement in [CONTRIBUTING](../contributing.md) now and add to this Pull Request that you have read, and agreed to, the agreement.